Yoga for a Body That’s Changed: A Therapeutic Approach for Women 50+

 Or a short guided sequence designed for joint safety and relaxation.

 It’s not about what you “can’t do.”
 It’s about discovering what feels good, what’s supportive, and what brings ease.
+I've got lost of video great conversation starters with the mind-body on my website under the tab Move with Joy — you can begin there.

 Comments